Microsoft launched the Surface Pro 3 at an event in New York overnight New Zealand time.

 Inside the case is an Intel Core i7 processor.

-To me this sounds more like a keyboard less touch screen laptop than an iPad class tablet.
+This sounds more like a keyboard less touch screen laptop than an iPad class tablet.

 And that’s a good thing.
 Recent Windows laptops from third-party hardware makers have been largely disappointing.
 Microsoft is breathing fresh life into the segment.